Your grad school application usually consists of 4 or 5 parts:

 PARAGRAPHS 3, 4, etc: Summary of your past research experience.

 - What was important in the work

 - Your role in the project(s).

-- Outcome(s) of the research – publications, presentations, etc
+- Outcome(s) of the research – publications, presentations, awards for presentations,

 - Knowledge of specific programs at ### University.